Declan Meehan (Gaelic footballer): Inter-county

 He won All-Ireland Senior Football Championship medals with Galway in 1998 and 2001, he also won 6 Connacht Senior Football Championship medals.
 As well as an All Ireland medal in 2001 he also won a second All Star in a row and was named Player of the Year.
 He was part of the Ireland international rules team in 2002.

 In January 2011, Meehan announced his retirement from inter-county football.

 Biography

 He attended the famous St. Jarlath's College and won a Hogan Cup medal with them in 1994.

 He comes from a famous footballing family in Galway.
-His brother Tomás also played in the All Ireland win's in 1998 and 2001, and his youngest brother Michael also played for the Galway senior team.
+His brother Tomás also played in the All Ireland wins in 1998 and 2001, and his youngest brother Michael also played for the Galway senior team.
 The passion of football in the Meehan family was clearly evident when 5 brothers started on the successful All-Ireland Club Championship Caltra side while eldest brother Seamus was a sub on that day.
 Declan's sister, Mairead, was a sporting star in her own right.
 She was a very useful camogie player.
 A teacher who graduated from DCU, she gained an All-Ireland junior camogie medal with Holy Rosary College.
 Mairead died in 2007 from osteosarcoma.